unkn0wn-root/terraster/README.md

 # Terraster - Uncomplicated Load Balancer/Reverse Proxy

-**WARNING: This project is in early stages (Alfa) and things can break and are in constant changes.**
+## Project Status: Early Stages 🚧
+**This project is currently in its early development stages.
+While the core functionality is in place and working as intended, further improvements and features are actively being developed.
+Expect updates as the project evolves.**

-A high-performance, feature-rich L7 load balancer with admin API.
+A high-performance, feature-rich Layer 7 (L7) load balancer with a robust and user-friendly admin API.

 ## Features